-Muse Machine programs currently serve 72,000 students each year in schools throughout these twelve counties across Western Ohio: Butler, Clark, Champaign, Clinton, Darke, Fairfield, Franklin, Greene, Miami, Montgomery, Shelby and Warren.
+Muse Machine programs currently serve 76,800 students in schools throughout these 13 counties across central and southwestern Ohio and Kentucky: Butler, Clark, Champaign, Clinton, Darke, Fairfield, Franklin, Greene, Miami, Montgomery, Shelby, Warren and Kenton.

 Want to chat with us about adding Muse to a school or community program in one of our current counties or a neighboring county?
 Let us know!

 Interested in creating a Muse Machine or Muse programs in more distant locations (out of state, etc)?
 Contact us.